Krazete/sgm/README.md

 #### Stats

-When the tier, level, or skill tree settings are changed, the attack, health, and fighter score values on each card are recalculated.
+When the tier, level, skill tree, or Prestige Ability settings are changed, the attack, health, and Fighter Score values on each card are recalculated.
 The formulas used in these calculations are as follows:

 * `ATK_BOOST = {NO_ATK_NODES: 1, ALL_ATK_NODES: 1.5}`